ZhangGroup-MITChemistry/ChromoGen/README.md

 To run the installation, you will need to install `conda` or (for faster installation/environment management) `mamba`.
 Our tests used the `mamba` commands with `mamba 1.4.2` and `conda 23.3.1` installed.

-[comment]: ChromoGen relies on several packages, most principally `Python 3.10.12`, `PyTorch 2.0.1` for the model and data processing, `pyBigWig 0.3.22` for handling BigWig-formatted DNase-seq files, and `matplotlib 3.7.5` for visualization.
-A number of other packages are required, which are included in the YAML file referenced in the next subsection.

 To make structure predictions with ChromoGen, you'll also need to download the model file (download URL TBD), BigWig-formatted DNAse-seq data for the cell type of interest to you, and create an HDF5-formatted DNA sequence file (see [Preparing sequencing inputs](#preparing-sequencing-inputs)).

 ### Installation